United States Naval Academy: Porter's Academy: Civil War to Spanish–American War

-In the late 19th century, Congress required the academy to teach a formal course in hygiene, the only course required by Congress of any military academy.
-Tradition holds that a congressman was particularly disgusted by the appearance of a midshipman returned from cruise.

 In 1890, Navy adopted the goat mascot after winning its first football game with Army.

-The Flagg Academy- Spanish–American War to WW I
+The Flagg Academy: Spanish–American War to WWI

 The Spanish–American War of 1898 greatly increased the academy's importance and the campus was almost wholly rebuilt and much enlarged between 1899 and 1906.
 The ground on which most of the academy sat was dredged from the surrounding bodies of water and consisted of silt.
 This was too fragile for the newer heavy stone buildings.
 Pilings were sunk from 100 feet to 400 feet deep.
 Some wooden with iron caps; modern ones of steel.
 Today's campus dates from that era.
 In 1905, Isherwood Hall, containing the Department of Marine Engineering, was constructed.

 Prior to that era, about 43 men entered annually.
 There were 114 joining the class of 1905, 201 with the class of 1908.

-The academy built a modern hospital in 1907, the fourth in sequence, on what is today called "Hospital Point."
+The academy built a modern hospital in 1907, the fourth in sequence, on what is today called "Hospital Point".

 In 1910, the academy established its own dairy farm.
-This was closed in 1998.
+In 1913, the Navy purchased the Howard's Adventure estate in nearby Gambrills, Maryland to expand their dairy operations.
+The farm is also home to Bill the Goat.
+The Naval Academy dairy was closed in 1998.